 That completes the updates we must make in order to cause the application to keep its environment, container, and logs entirely in memory.
-The writerThread() is left entirely unchanged.
+The XMLWriter and InfoKeeper classes are left entirely unchanged.

 If you would like to experiment with this code, you can find the example in the following location in your BDB XML distribution: